-Raccoon hunters have become a dying breed; what once was a popular rural pastime has now faded into history.
-Most hunters now focus their attentions to bigger game like deer and bear, but raccoon hunting can be just as satisfying as these other hunts.
+One of the most overlooked hunting game is the raccoon, what once was a popular rural pastime has now faded into history.
+Most people who hunt mammals focus their efforts on deer and bears while completely ignoring the fun that can come from raccoon hunting which can be just as satisfying as these other hunts.

 Raccoon hunting can be a great thrill and should be considered by the hunter looking to try something new.
 It’s a very kid-friendly sport, and is great if you’re looking to just introduce kids into the world of hunting.
 Because coon hunting has been all but abandoned, it’s a hunt that will actually do good for the raccoon population.
 Raccoons have become grossly overpopulated, with more and more digging into neighborhood garbage for food, the raccoon population needs to be controlled.

 The hunting season for raccoon is in the winter when the pelts are the thickest.
 Well-insulated clothing is a must.
-Hunters who know they will be crossing creeks and swampy areas often include waders in their coon hunting supplies.
+Hunters who know they will be crossing creeks and swampy areas often include waders in their raccoon hunting equipment.

 Having a good coon dog can add a new dimension to the coon hunt and increase a hunter’s chances of success.
 Not only are the dog’s eyes more adept at seeing at night, his nose is much better at picking up the subtle scents around him.
 Plus, hearing your dog start to bark when he picks up a scent is an adrenaline rush unlike any other.